matteocacciola/cc_hybrid_search/README.md

 ## ✨ Key Features

 - **⭐ No data loss**: The plugin create an additional collection (declarative_hybrid) that work in parallel with orginal declarative collection.
 Enabling / disabling plugin not cause any data loss on the orginal collection.
-- **🌍 Multilingual**: Use Qdrant/bm25 for sparse emebddings, that support more languages (not only english)
+- **🌍 Multilingual**: Use Qdrant/bm25 for sparse embeddings, that support more languages (not only english)
-- **⚙️ Configurable settings**: Set the number (k) of items and threshold to perform data retrivial
+- **⚙️ Configurable settings**: Set the number (k) of items and threshold to perform data retrieval

 ## 🚀 Quick Start